walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/backlink-checklist.markdown

     * **Artificial Inflation**: Be cautious of sites with artificially inflated traffic.
 Black hat techniques include using bots to generate traffic or employing click farms.
 These practices can make a site seem more popular than it is and can be detrimental if these sites link back to you.
 For example, a site with a sudden surge in traffic from bots might seem authoritative, but its value is questionable and could harm your site’s reputation if linked.
     * **Consistent Declines**: Traffic declines can signal potential issues like Google penalties.
 For instance, if a site’s traffic consistently drops after an update, it might be penalized, indicating that Google no longer sees it as authoritative.
 Use tools like the [Wayback Machine](http://wayback.archive.org/) to check for site changes that could suggest a penalty.

 See our analysis on one of the sites provided to us by an outreach partner.
 The site was `petsguide.info`.
 It has both signals of artificial inflation and consistent declines, red flags that would require more investigation.

+![Traffic profile for petsguide.com](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-traffic-profile.png)

+{: .warning}
 To play safe, stay clear ><!

-![Traffic profile for petsguide.com](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-traffic-profile.png)
+Don't wanna get spammy backlinks that will cost you a penalty from Google.

 ### Step 3: Check Competitiveness of Keywords and Traffic Cost